Updated to use DM Basic Rules v0.3 (same method used in the DMG) on 2015-02-15

 Alternatively, check the "Use Challenge Rating (CR)" box, fill in the number of monsters and the CR for each monster rather than its XP level.

-If you're using this calculator a lot, you may have found it overstates the difficulty of encounters.
+If you're using this calculator a lot, you may have found it can seem to overstate the difficulty of encounters.
 First I'll explain why this happens, and then how you can fix this.

 The biggest culprit for easy encounters is the party resting too much.
 If you're like me, your parties tend to have maybe two or three encounters per long rest, often with short rests in between - this makes more sense for some play styles, but causes balance problems.

-The 5th Edition system assumes that parties will have at least a couple of encounters between each short rest, and maybe two or three short rests between each long rest.
-This forces characters to be much more conservative with their limited resources (spell slots, class features, hit dice, and so forth), making each individual encounter tougher.
+The way 5th Edition balances resources assumes that parties will have at least a couple of medium-difficulty encounters between each short rest, and maybe two or three short rests between each long rest.
+This forces characters to be conservative with their limited resources (spell slots, class features, hit dice, and so forth), making each individual encounter tougher.
 A party that can approach an encounter fresh, with no worries about saving resources, will often find that encounter relatively easy.

 How do you fix this?
 You have two choices.